Xena: Warrior Princess season 1: Cast

 The initial season used many New Zealand natives like Jay Laga'aia in the cast.
 Willa O'Neill played the sister of Gabrielle, Lila.
-Only the name of Lucy Lawless appears in the opening sequence although Renée O'Connor also stars.
+Only the name of Lucy Lawless appears in the opening sequence although Renee O'Connor also stars.

 Danielle Cormack played Ephiny, an Amazon warrior, and Alison Bruce played Melosa, queen of the Amazons.
 The main actors of Hercules: The Legendary Journeys, Kevin Sorbo and Michael Hurst, appeared during the season.
 Robert Trebor played Salmoneus, a friend of Hercules's famous for his "get rich quick" schemes.
 Kevin Tod Smith portrayed Ares in two episodes and in later seasons.
-The American actor Bruce Campbell portrayed Autolycus, the king of thieves, a main character in Hercules.
+The American actor Bruce Campbell portrayed Autolycus, the king of thieves, a character he originated in Hercules.
 Tim Thomerson played Meleager, a friend of Gabrielle and reformed drunk.
 Karl Urban played the biblic Mael, Karl also played Cupid and Julius Caesar in later seasons.
 Ted Raimi played Joxer and Hudson Leick played Callisto; both are idols of the series' fandom.

 Numerous supporting characters have been given expansive and recurring appearances in the progressive storyline, including: Scott Garrison as Perdicas, Darien Takle as Cyrene, Tom Atkins as Atrius and Leslie Wing as Karis.